ansible-middleware/keycloak/CONTRIBUTING.md

 - Indentation - Use 2 spaces for each indent
 - `vars/` vs `defaults/` - internal or interpolated variables that don't need to change or be overridden by user go in `vars/`, those that a user would likely override, go under `defaults/` directory
 - All role arguments have a specification in `meta/argument_specs.yml`
-- All playbooks/roles should be focused on compatibility with Ansible Tower
+- All playbooks/roles should be focused on compatibility with Ansible Automation Platform